Melon heads

-In the American folklore of Ohio, Michigan and Connecticut, melon heads are beings generally described as small humanoids with bulbous heads who occasionally emerge from hiding places to attack people.
+In the American folklore of Ohio, Michigan and Connecticut, melon heads are beings generally described as large-headed humanoids with bulbous large craniums who occasionally emerge from hiding places to attack people.
 Different variations of the legend attribute different origins to the entities.

-Legend in Michigan
+Michigan

 The melon heads of Michigan are said to reside around Felt Mansion, although they have also been reportedly seen in southern forested areas of Ottawa County.
 According to one story, they were originally children with hydrocephalus who lived at the Junction Insane Asylum near Felt Mansion.
 The story explains that, after enduring physical and emotional abuse, they became feral and were released into the forests surrounding the asylum.
 The Allegan County Historical Society asserts that the asylum never existed, although it was at one point a prison; however, the story has been part of the local folklore for several decades.
 Laketown Township Manager Al Meshkin told the Holland Sentinel that he had heard the tales as a teenager, noting that his friends referred to the beings as "wobbleheads".
 Some versions of the legend say that the children once lived in the mansion itself but later retreated to a system of caverns (or caves in a nearby hill left over from an abandoned zoo).
 Some versions of this legend say that the children devised a plan to escape and kill the doctor that abused them.
 It is said that the children had no place to hide the body, so they cut it up in small pieces which they hid around the mansion.
 Rumors exist that teenagers who had broken into the mansion saw ghosts of the children and claimed to see shadows of the doctor's murder through the light coming from an open door.
 The legend has spread throughout the region, even becoming the subject of a 2011 film simply titled The Melonheads, which is based around the West Michigan legend.